nathanho27/nathanho27/README.md

 ## Featured Projects

+**Crypto Market Analytics Dashboard**
+Developed a full analytics workflow integrating Python, SQLite, and Tableau to visualize and analyze crypto performance.
+Built a pipeline that ingests historical BTC/ETH price data into a structured SQL database, computes performance and risk KPIs (Sharpe ratio, drawdowns, correlation, volatility regime), and feeds into an interactive Tableau dashboard for exploration.

 **NBA Stats Analytics**
 Extracts and analyzes NBA player and game data using the NBA API.
 Visualizes trends through Tableau dashboards and data storytelling.